kawaiiforums/mybb-mint/.github/README.md

 Item Actions allow developers to create custom scripts to be executed upon request by item owners.

 Manual Item Transactions allow users to exchange currency units and items.
+Individual Transactions can be represented in MyCode-enabled content using `[item_transaction=ID]` tags.

 ### Widgets & Variables
 ##### Global